Do you know how Hollywood, California, got its name? Its start has its beginning right back in Co. Wicklow, Ireland.

 In August 1871, at a remote site near where Boiling River empties into Gardiner River, he opened McGuirke’s Medicinal Springs which he was later forced to close because it fell within boundaries of newly established Yellowstone National Park.

-Eventually, Mathew was awarded $1,000 by US government as compensation for loss of his enterprise.
+Eventually, Mathew was awarded $1,000 by the US government as compensation for loss of his enterprise.

 By now though, years of hard labor and exhaustive travels in rough terrain had taken their toll and his health was declining.
 Mathew Guirke died of chronic bronchitis on October 13, 1901, at age of 75.
 He is buried Rosedale Cemetery in Los Angeles.